dmbarbour/wikilon/docs/ABC_Minimalist.md

         [B][A]#i == B
         [A]i == A

 The semantics is to follow each action in the sequence with a client-provided action.
 This is generic.
-Monadic sequences can be represented if our actions `(foo,bar,baz)` each includes another possibly empty command sequence, and `[A]` uses a fixpoint.
-But a lot of useful iteration can be expressed without fixpoints.
-Todo: Provide definitions for these semantics.
+Free monadic sequences can be represented if our actions `(foo,bar,baz)` each may return a continuation or otherwise join a command sequence in the parent.
+Monadic programming and monadic loops will require a fixpoint, but a lot of useful iteration can be expressed without fixpoints.

-*Note:* I should review and test monadic use of these sequences in practice.
-I cannot directly bind one sequence into another because at the point of `foo`, I do not know `[A]`.
+*Todo:* Provide definitions for these semantics.
+Test convenience of monadic programming with this semantics.

-### The Dictionary
+### ABC Dictionary (ABCD)

 ABC includes a standard set of additional operators, each bound to a UTF-8 codepoint and defined by its expansion to an `[abcd]` sequence.
 The operators `#1234567890` for embedding number data are examples of ABCD operators.
 There are many potential motivations for adding an operator to the dictionary: